gretelai/learning-paths/01-Getting-Started/Lesson-01-What-is-Synthetic-Data/what-is-synthetic-data.md

 layout: tutorial
 learning-path: "Getting Started with Synthetic Data"
 learning-path-slug: "getting-started"
-title: "Synthetic Data and Privacy"
-slug: "synthetic-data-and-privacy"
+title: "What is Synthetic Data"
+slug: "what-is-synthetic-data" # Must be the same as the file!
 description: "some fancy description"
 ---

-# Lesson-02-Synthetic-Data-and-Privacy
+# Lesson-01-What-is-Synthetic-Data
-1